lkesteloot/unsong/unsong.md

 “Every couple of years a sinner is in Hell, we arrange some kind of apparent escape opportunity,” the demon told Santoni.
 “After you’ve been tortured for a century, all your skin flayed off piece by piece then carefully replaced for the next flaying a hundred times in succession, raped in every orifice of your body including the ones you don’t have yet, all your fingernails and toenails pulled off one by one then reattached then pulled off again nonstop for a decade by a demon with a weird fetish for that kind of thing—after that we have a demon come to you and say there’s been a mistake in the cosmic recording, you’re actually supposed to be in Heaven after all.
 We shower you with apologies, clean you up, and send a party of dignitaries to escort you to the gates.
 Then when you’re thanking God through a flood of tears for your deliverance, we laugh and bring you right back to fingernail-guy, who wants another hundred years with you.”

 He shook his head.
 “And the fun thing about humans is that you never learn.
 After another century we can do the exact same thing, every word the same except an ‘and this time we mean it’ at the end, and you’ll still believe us, because the alternative is to admit you’re stuck forever, and you never learn to abandon hope.
 Once you stop falling for this one, we get more creative.
 We have a fellow captive tell you he’s learned a secret Name that will finally kill you, grant you the oblivion you crave.
 He’ll demonstrate by having a few other people say it, and they’ll drop dead on the spot.
-Overjoyed by the opportunity, you’ll speak the Name and…we’ll all show up and laugh at you.
+Overjoyed by the opportunity, you’ll speak the Name and... we’ll all show up and laugh at you.
 The fellow captives were all confederates.
 The Name is a nonsense word, or a phrase cursing God in a forgotten language.
 We can get more creative than that, but I shouldn’t reveal [i]all[/i] my secrets.
 You’re probably surprised I’m even telling you this at all, but the thing is, [i]it doesn’t matter[/i].
 Put someone through enough pain, and they’ll be willing to believe anything that promises a moment’s relief.
 Dial the pain up far enough, and you have no [i]idea[/i] what idiot hopes people are willing to believe.
 So yes.
 Our side of the door says KEEP HOPING, SUCKERS.
 And you will.”

 Santoni’s narration was crisp Mid-Atlantic English with an undertone of horror.
 “That was Ga’ashekelah, one of the many demons created by Thamiel out of the energy released by the death of Satan, talking about the psychological tortures of Hell.
-But the physical tortures…” He stopped speaking suddenly, then started to shake and mumble to himself.
+But the physical tortures...”
+He stopped speaking suddenly, then started to shake and mumble to himself.
 The scene cut out, and the documentary resumed as if nothing had happened on a plain of iron spotted with towers of iron cages.
 There was something plant-like and organic to the way they grew in little clusters.
 Every cage was packed so densely with people that there was no room for movement, only the ones on the outside being able to stretch limbs through the bars and wiggle them around feebly.

 “Most of Hell looks like this,” said Santoni.
 Now there [i]were[/i] visible bruises on his face.
-“The people in these cages…you can’t see it from this vantage point, but the temperature is above a thousand degrees.
+“The people in these cages... you can’t see it from this vantage point, but the temperature is above a thousand degrees.
 Those iron bars are molten hot.
 The sort of bodies these people have, they can’t burn, but they can still feel heat just as intensely as the living.
 More intensely.
 They don’t need food to live, but hunger pangs are just as intense.
-They don’t need water, but the thirst is…” He cut himself off.
-“There’s another difference between their bodies and ours, which is that their minds don’t break and they don’t acclimate…the thousandth day here is just as bad as the first…” He looked toward someone off camera.
-“Please don’t make me continue…don’t…” Some kind of signal I couldn’t see.
-“We’re going to interview some of these people, see what…”
+They don’t need water, but the thirst is...”
+He cut himself off.
+“There’s another difference between their bodies and ours, which is that their minds don’t break and they don’t acclimate... the thousandth day here is just as bad as the first...”
+He looked toward someone off camera.
+“Please don’t make me continue... don’t...”
+Some kind of signal I couldn’t see.
+“We’re going to interview some of these people, see what...”

 He held the microphone up to somebody whose mouth was pressed up against the edge of the cage.

 “HEEEEEEEEEEEEEELLLLLLLPPPPPP!” screamed the damned into the microphone, so loud that I jumped and Ana had to put her hand on my knee to stop me from shaking.
 Then they all started talking and screaming at once.
 I could only make out one or two snatches:

-“I’m Mabel Riggs of 242 Oval Street in Minneapolis, if anyone remembers me, please, do something, I pray, please, I’ll do anything, oh God, you have to…”
+“I’m Mabel Riggs of 242 Oval Street in Minneapolis, if anyone remembers me, please, do something, I pray, please, I’ll do anything, oh God, you have to...”

 “SHUT UP!” yelled the man who was pressed so close to her that I worried her bones might break against the bars of the cage.
 “SHUT UP YOU BITCH.
 GIVE ME THE MICROPHONE.
-I’M…”
+I’M...”

 A brief scuffle, then the camera was upright again and we were looking at a burning skull, who was identified as “Gamchicoth, Torture Expert”.
 “We put a lot of effort into matching people with the right cage-mates,” Gamchicoth was saying.
-“We look through a database of everyone who’s ever lived to find the people you’ll like least, maximize the clash of personalities…”
+“We look through a database of everyone who’s ever lived to find the people you’ll like least, maximize the clash of personalities...”

 I turned to Ana.
 “I don’t want to watch any more of this.”